 The gastrointestinal tract is responsible for digesting food.
 It processes and breaks down the food that you eat.
 It absorbs the nutrients and eliminates the harmful substances consumed.
 The gastrointestinal tract also helps eliminate toxins from the body through the stool.

-Colon cleansing has become a popular option in modern society, but this is not the only way to detoxify.
+Colon cleansing has become popular in modern society, but this is not the only way to detoxify.
 Consuming a healthy and balanced diet is one of the ways to support the digestive system.

 The kidneys are another important organ in detoxification.
 They help filter out toxins from the blood and eliminate them through urine.
-The kidneys also help regulate fluid levels in the body, which is important in maintaining proper blood pressure.
+The kidneys also help regulate fluid levels in the body, which is important in maintaining good blood pressure.
 Eating fruits and vegetables while cutting back on salty food is an easy way to support the detox function of the kidneys.

-How to Open Detoxification Pathways
+How To Open Detoxification Pathways

-Detoxification pathways can be blocked due to several factors including stress, lack of sleep, unhealthy food consumption, environmental toxins such as pollution, and substance addiction to drugs or alcohol.
+Detoxification pathways can be blocked due to several factors, including stress, lack of sleep, unhealthy food consumption, environmental toxins such as pollution, and substance addiction to drugs or alcohol.
 Some telling signs or symptoms of blocked pathways include brain fog, fatigue or lack of energy, loss of taste buds, and stomach problems.

 The good news is that there are several ways to open detox pathways to aid the body’s natural detox system.
 Research shows that these methods can help rid the body of toxins to achieve a better balance and a healthier life overall.